Wet 'n' Wild • Color Icon Palette - Petal Pusher 736 • Eye Shadow

 Age: 18 & Under Skin: Acne-prone, Fair Hair: Red Eyes: Blue

 I really love this eyeshadow palette and I'm glad I didn't listen to the lackluster reviews.
-I give this palette a five for color choice and a four for quality.
+I give this palette a five for color choice and a three for quality.
 The shadows are not impressive without a primer but are just fine with a primer (even a cheap one).
 Without a primer, they make for a nice subtly colorful daytime look- I like to wear the pink highlight shade, the burgundy eyelid shade (amazing eyeshadow, that shade), and the left crease shade with the purple crease as a liner.
 I can wear this 8-10 hours with only minimal fading.

 Another thing: the useless white matte shade, when applied wet over primer, is an awesome lilac duochrome.
 Applied dry with or without a primer, it is absolutely nothing.